suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * Content-encryption key (CEK), a term defined in RFC 2630 {{RFC2630}}.
 * Hybrid Public Key Encryption (HPKE), defined in {{RFC9180}}.

-The main use case of this document is to encrypt firmware.
-However, SUIT manifests may require other payloads than firmware images to experience confidentiality protection using encryption.
-While the term firmware is used throughout the document, plaintext other than firmware images may get encrypted using the described mechanism.
-Hence, the terms firmware (image) and plaintext are used interchangably.

 # Architecture {#arch}

 {{RFC9019}} describes the architecture for distributing firmware images and manifests from the author to the firmware consumer.
 It does, however, not detail the use of encrypted firmware images.

-This document enhances the SUIT architecutre to include firmware encryption.
+This document enhances the SUIT architecture to include firmware encryption.
 {{arch-fig}} shows the distribution system, which represents the firmware server and the device management infrastructure.
 The distribution system is aware of the individual devices to which a firmware update has to be delivered.